This article will talk you through how to claim your company profile on Trustpilot, whether it is empty or has already begun to attract reviews.

 In both cases, if someone has previously reviewed your business, a page for your business will already exist and will be populated with at least one review.

-In order to claim your company profile, you need to click on the button which says Get a free business account, or simply click here.
+In order to claim your company profile, you need to click on the button which says Get Trustpilot Free, or simply click here.

 This will redirect you to a new page, where you will be asked for some further details.
 You should fill out the form with all of the information requested, and select whether you wish to take advantage of a free demonstration of Trustpilot's Lite, Pro or Enterprise solutions.